metaforx/djangocms-rest/docs/how-to/01-use-multi-site.rst

 Visit `http://localhost:5173/ <http://localhost:5173/>`_ in your browser, assuming you are using the default port for Vue.js.

 You can now click the ``"Fetch Page Tree"`` button to fetch the page tree for the selected site.
-You should see the page tree for the selected site in the browser or an error message if the request fails.

 .. admonition:: Success